Hawaiian Chili Pepper Water is a very traditional Hawaiian condiment used similar to hot sauce.

 Last, some recipes use rice vinegar instead of white vinegar.
 I made mine with white vinegar, but I am going to try the rice vinegar next time!

 - 3 garlic cloves

-- Add all ingredients to pot.
+- Add garlic, peppers, 1 ½ teaspoon Hawaiian sea salt, 2 ounces vinegar, 12 ounces water to a pot.
 Cook to a boil.
 Boil one minute.

 - Remove from heat.
 Cool mixture, then refrigerate.
 Let stand 2 to 3 days before using.
 Store up to 6 months in refrigerator.